felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ## File name

-Files should be given a contextual name written in lowercase.
+Files should be given a contextual name written in lower case.
 Separate words with hyphens, not underscores.
 Use only standard ASCII alphanumeric characters.
 For image file names, see [Image file names](/contributing/screenshots-guide/#image-naming-convention).

 ## Meta Title and Description

-Meta titles should be capitalised following Hubrise’s title rules.
-In accordance with these rules, the metal titles should be written in **Title Case** with no full stop at the end.
+Meta titles should be capitalised following HubRise’s title rules.
+In accordance with these rules, the meta titles should be written in **Title Case** with no full stop at the end.
 Eg: LivePepper Connection to HubRise Configuration

 The meta description should use **Sentence Case** with a full stop at the end.
 Eg: Instructions on how to configure LivePepper for optimal connection to HubRise and other platforms.